iamlynnmckay/dawdsl/README.md

 For users, it offers a language for music composition that is intuitive to read, easy to write, expressive enough for most any type of music, and specific enough to be useful for musicians.

+For developers, it offers an extensible platform on which to build domain specific languages in JSON, with modular compiler and interpreter units composed together in layers of transformation and compilation.

+For everyone else, it offers nothing.

 ## Dependencies

 To use dawdsl, you must have the following dependencies installed: